 Look for a bikini with grip technology

 Lots of companies these days are coming out with grip technology, where suits are lined with sticky little bits that will keep your bikini up on your bum and stuck on your boobs.
-If you find a bikini like that (think Rip Curl and Patagonia), you won’t have to worry.
+If you find a bikini like that, you won’t have to worry.

 • Bikinis with ties.
 Knots come undone, ladies!

 • Underwire bikinis.
 Trust me, you don’t want those bruise lines.